ECharts-Java/ECharts-Java/README.md

 ### Extension

-We've recently added support to programatically export images as png/jpg or base64 string.
+We've recently added support to programatically export images as png/jpg or base64 stream.
 Please see [ECharts Java Snapshot PhatomJS](https://github.com/ECharts-Java/Snapshot-PhantomJS) for more details.

 ### Integrate with Spring Web Application